usnistgov/feasst/dev/README.rst

 * Rename plugin chain->config_bias ?
 * Config checkpoint writes feasst version.
 Warn user if restart with different version
 * maybe mc.add(criteria) is preferable to mc.set.
 Same with sys?
+* in optimizing where config only updates when trial finalized, how to build off new perturbed config in CB?